PFAS In Your Indio, California Water

-PFAS water contamination impacts residents in many places across the United States.
 The problem with PFAS and similar contaminants is that, until recently, few people knew or understood them.
 Compounding this issue, PFAS have become nearly ubiquitous in our environment.
+These “Forever Chemicals” in urban areas near Indio are more likely to be in household water than many other regions of the nation, according to a study done by ScienceDirect.

 How to Remove PFAS From Your Indio Water